Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-This Lab Checklist URL was obtained from the CourseCareers Information Technology Course: Module 4 Lab 3: Ticketing Systems.
-Copy the Lab Checklist URL, and paste it inside the Virtual Machine browser.
+The document that I will be usuing is the Lab Checklist URL obtained from the CourseCareers Information Technology Course: Module 4 Lab 3: Ticketing Systems.
+I copied the Lab Checklist URL, and pasted it inside the Virtual Machine browser.
 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)